fedora-python/fedora-python/docs/default-python-module.md

     (for example, `/usr/bin/python3` should refer to `/usr/bin/python3.5` on Fedora 25, but `/usr/bin/python3.6` on Fedora 26)

+## Fedora 27 plans

+For Fedora 27, it's expected that `/usr/bin/python` and `/usr/bin/python2` will be owned specifically by the 2.7 stream of the `python2` module.

+Similarly, it's expected that `/usr/bin/python3` will be owned specifically by the 3.6 stream of the `python3` module.

+These simplifications are possible because those allocations are consistent with the base platform in both F26 and F27, so there's no need to support dynamically reconfiguring them (yet).

+It isn't clear yet how the parallel installability for the 2.6, 3.4, and 3.5 streams will be handled - the general assumption so far has been that module streams don't support parallel installation, which doesn't account for stacks which are deliberately designed to use version-dependent filesystem paths.

 # Default Python module

 The key technical enabler for this proposal will be a new `default-python`